-If a student is interested in earning a Masters of Management in conjunction with the Mechanical Engineering MSE, applicants must submit the Rackham application and the Ross Business School Management application and be admitted to both programs.
+If a student is interested in earning a Masters of Management (MM) in conjunction with the Mechanical Engineering MSE, applicants must submit the Rackham application and the Ross Business School Management application and be admitted to both programs.
 More information about the MM/MSE can be found here.

 Deadlines for Admission: